You Need a Website

 Your website is an indispensable tool and it should be given the same amount of attention you wish from your visitors.
 We custom-designed our site because we have that capability, but you don’t have to—there are a myriad of solutions at your disposal, many of which are easy and accessible.
 Over the coming months we will revisit this topic in greater detail, as well as discussing other options you may encounter: static sites versus CMS-driven, custom design versus themes, self-built or ready-made, using friends or family versus hiring a designer/developer, search engine optimization and how to get more visitors.
 We won’t help you learn HTML or become a web designer, but we will provide guidance to these and other considerations—no matter your skill or experience level.

-Note: both Galen Dara and Jacob Ruby contributed to this article.
+Note: both Galen Dara and Bear Weiter contributed to this article.

 You Are Not a Gadget…Or, at Least, You Shouldn’t Be